rsHalford/godo/README.md

-  edit        edit a todo (default: edit title) find        search for a given string get         get a specific todo gui         view GoDo using your browser as a gui help        Help about any command list        list your todos priority    label a todo as a priority
+  edit        edit a todo (default: edit title) find        search for a given string get         get a specific todo help        Help about any command list        list your todos priority    label a todo as a priority